sf-wdi-gaia/intro-ruby-1/04-ruby-rails/asset-pipeline/27/readme.md

 #### Cache-Busting with Fingerprints

+By default, Rails enables caching.
 In Rails, assets are given a "fingerprint" that changes every time the file is updated.
 The technique the asset pipeline uses is to insert a hash of the content into the name, usually at the end.

 For example, the `application.js` file with a fingerprint looks like this: `application-908e25f4bf641868d8683022a5b62f54.js`.